 - SKATR – an NHL player evaluation tool.

-1. Maple Leafs Report – a summary of each Leaf skater’s key numbers, both individual and on-ice at 5v5.
+- Maple Leafs Report – a summary of each Toronto Maple Leaf skater’s key numbers, both individual and on-ice at 5v5.

-2. Rolling Trends – examine the current trends at 5v5 for the Leafs and other teams on over 25 different statistics.
+- Rolling Trends – examine the current trends at 5v5 for the Toronto Maple Leafs and other NHL teams on over 25 different statistics.

-3. GameShots – explore shots on a rink map and see how effective they were based on the stats provided
+- GameShots – explore shots on a rink map and see how effective they were based on the stats provided.

-4. Glossary – a quick summary of common hockey statistics and terminology
+- General Hockey Statistic Glossary – a summary of common hockey statistics and terminology.